-The anti-inflammatory diet is an eating pattern which helps prevent and reduce chronic inflammation in the body.
-This can prevent the development of several chronic diseases, such as arthritis, diabetes, Alzheimer's, obesity, or even cancer.
+The anti-inflammatory diet is an eating pattern that aims to prevent and reduce chronic inflammation in the body.
+This type of diet can prevent the development of several chronic diseases, such as arthritis, diabetes, Alzheimer's, obesity, or even cancer.
 In cases where the disease is already present, the anti-inflammatory diet can help keep the condition under control, lowering the risk for complications.

-Furthermore, the anti-inflammatory diet also helps increase the body's defenses, promotes healing and decreases the formation of free radicals, slowing down the aging process.
-All the benefits are due to the fact that this type of diet is based on the consumption of whole, natural foods rich in antioxidants, while avoiding red meat and processed foods that are high in fat or added sugars.
+Eating anti-inflammatory foods helps to boost the body's natural defenses, promotes healing and decreases the formation of free radicals, all which are factors in slowing down the aging process.
+These benefits can be achieved by consuming of natural foods rich in antioxidants, and by avoiding red meat and processed foods that are high in fat or added sugars.

-Before starting this or any type of diet, it is important to talk to a registered dietitian for a detailed assessment and an individualized nutritional plan, that meets the needs and goals of each person.
+Before starting this or any type of diet, it is important to consult a registered dietitian for a detailed assessment and an individualized nutrition plan that meets the individual needs and goals of each person.

-To follow an anti-inflammatory diet, most of what you eat should be minimally-processed anti-inflammatory foods, such as:
+To follow an anti-inflammatory diet, most of what you eat should be minimally-processed.
+Examples of anti-inflammatory foods include:

 - Herbs: oregano, thyme, cilantro, parsley, mint, or rosemary;